Introduction

 Step 1: Test the Remover

-Before applying, test the non-acetone remover or rubbing alcohol on an inconspicuous area of your carpet to ensure it won’t cause discoloration.
+Before using, test the non-acetone remover or rubbing alcohol on a hidden spot of your carpet.
+This ensures it won’t cause any discoloration.

 Step 2: Apply Gently

-Using a clean cloth, dab a small amount onto the stain, working from the edges toward the center to minimize spreading.
+Using a clean cloth, dab a small amount onto the stain.
+Work from the edges toward the center to avoid spreading it further.

 Method 4: Hairspray with High Alcohol Content